-A stronger evidence base for the effectiveness of Platform-Led Transformational Upskilling will facilitate greater investment and new partnerships between platforms and the development community.
+A stronger evidence base for the effectiveness of platform-led upskilling will facilitate greater investment and new partnerships between platforms and the development community.
 Moreover, there are remarkable, new opportunities for platforms to work with researchers to develop a broader evidence base along several dimensions related to platform-led upskilling.